 Equality and Diversity Strategy

-The Children’s Services Equality and Diversity Action Plan helps us meet the Public Sector Equality Duty.
+The Children’s Services Equality and Diversity Action Plan contributes to the East Sussex County Council Equality Strategy to meet the Public Sector Equality Duty.
 It provides a framework to develop excellent equality, diversity and inclusion practice.

 The action plan aims to support positive outcomes for: